-- Instruction in one or more compositions that the pupils are preparing. - Separate work on one or more technical issues (e.g. in connection with exercises or études). - Ensemble playing tuition (e.g. in the form of duet playing where the student plays the secondary part). - Going through a composition that the pupil is to start working on including advice on practice methods.
+- Warming-up of the training pupils (including singing exercises). - Instruction in one or more songs that the pupils are preparing. - Separate work on one or more technical issues (e.g. in connection with exercises or études). - The student accompanies/supports the training pupils himself/herself at the piano.